Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Introduction

 \subsection{Contributions: Brief version}

-For $\sigma \geq 1$, we define the \textit{$\sigma$-quasioptimal metric projection} of a point $x \in H$ onto $A$ as
+For $\sigma \geq 1$, we define the \emph{$\sigma$-quasioptimal metric projection} of a point $x \in H$ onto $A$ as

-The algorithm from \cite{de2000multilinear} then computes an element of the $\sqrt{d}$-quasioptimal metric projection onto the set of low-rank order-$d$ tensors in the Tucker format (assuming that the SVD is exact), and the definition coincides with the optimal metric projection $\Proj{A}{x}$ when $\sigma = 1$.
+The HOSVD yields an element of the $\sqrt{d}$-quasioptimal metric projection onto the set of tensors with low Tucker ranks (assuming that the SVD is exact), and the definition coincides with the (optimal) metric projection $\Proj{A}{x}$ when $\sigma = 1$.